Facebook tracking pixel

 Guarantees of Origin: Complete Guide to Temporal Matching, Expiry & Lifetime Rules Per Country in 2026

-A GO issued in France operates under quite different temporal constraints than another GO issued in Ireland or the Netherlands, but the difference only becomes truly apparent at cancellation time.
-For any sustainability team procuring or managing certificates across borders, getting this right is what ensures a compliant portfolio and an audit-ready scope 2 emissions report.
+A GO issued in France operates under quite different temporal constraints than a GO issued in Ireland or the Netherlands, but the difference only becomes truly apparent at cancellation time.
+For any sustainability team procuring or managing certificates across borders, getting this right is what ensures a compliant portfolio and an audit-ready scope 2 emissions report .

-This guide breaks down the fundamentals of GO lifetimes, temporal matching and expiry at the registry level (note that private standards such as RE100, the GHG protocol, or regime-level variations of GHG reporting can and do impose additional temporal requirements).
-We'll also be providing an overview of the country-level variations (in both table and map format) that make cross-border certificate management a genuinely complicated operational undertaking.
-For an introduction to matching altogether, please see our guide to temporal and geographic matching.
+This guide breaks down the fundamentals of GO lifetimes, temporal matching and expiry at the registry level (note that private standards such as RE100, the GHG Protocol, or regime-level variations of GHG reporting can and do impose additional temporal requirements).
+We'll also be providing an overview of the country-level variations that make cross-border certificate management a genuinely complicated operational undertaking.
+For an introduction to matching altogether, please see our guide to temporal and geographic matching .

 How Long Are Guarantees of Origin Valid, and When Do They Expire?

-Note that for electricity suppliers, variations in disclosure deadlines complicate this issue further (see our short article on the topic here), with most countries enforcing a 31 March cancellation cut-off for the prior year's consumption.
+The comparison below sets out how these lifetime and expiry rules apply across the reviewed markets.
+Note that for electricity suppliers, variations in disclosure deadlines complicate this issue further.
+See our short article on the topic here.
+Most countries enforce a 31 March cancellation cut-off for the prior year's consumption.

 Do Guarantees of Origin Require Temporal Matching Between Production and Consumption?

-Temporal matching is the requirement that a GO's production period aligns with the consumption that it evidence at the point of cancellation.
-Most geographies apply annual matching: GOs produced in year X are cancelled against year X consumption, with any enforcement applied through lifetime rules and disclosure deadlines.
-Assuming that a single procurement strategy can simply abide to a uniform set of rules here is, quite often, the type of consequential planning error a compliance function will make only once.
+Temporal matching is the requirement that a GO's production period aligns with the consumption that it evidences at the point of cancellation.
+A small number of geographies apply annual or monthly matching, while many reviewed markets impose no explicit production-consumption matching rule beyond certificate lifetime and disclosure timing.
+Assuming that a single procurement strategy can simply abide by a uniform set of rules here is, quite often, the type of consequential planning error a compliance function will make only once.
 The table below provides the full country-by-country breakdown.

 Country Lifetime / Cancellation Temporal matching